kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

 Sometimes you need to interfere, or you might have problems with your own configuration.
 As you are trying to find bugs in your configuration start by eliminating all possibilities one by one.
 The key is to be systematic and **question everything**.
 Here are the preliminary tools to solve problems.

-First is `kubectl describe` which can tell you most of everything you need to know about any resource.
+The first is `kubectl describe` which can tell you most of everything you need to know about any resource.

-Second is `kubectl logs` with which you can follow the logs of your possibly broken software.
+The second is `kubectl logs` with which you can follow the logs of your possibly broken software.

-Third is `kubectl delete` which will simply delete the resource and some cases, like with pods in a deployment, a new one will be automatically released.
+The third is `kubectl delete` which will simply delete the resource and in some cases, like with pods in deployment, a new one will be automatically released.

 Finally we have the overarching tool [Lens "The Kubernetes IDE"](https://k8slens.dev/).
 Which you should start using right now to familiarize yourself with the usage.